obiannotate: edit sequence annotations

 Sequence-related annotation #

-<string>: Adds a pattern attribute containing the pattern, a pattern_match attribute indicating the matched sequence, and a pattern_error slot indicating the number difference between the pattern and the match to the sequence.--pattern-name
+--aho-corasick<string>: Adds an aho-corasick attribute with the count of matches of the provided patterns.--length: Adds attribute with seq_length as a key and sequence length as a value.--pattern<string>: Adds a pattern attribute containing the pattern, a pattern_match attribute indicating the matched sequence, and a pattern_error slot indicating the number difference between the pattern and the match to the sequence.--pattern-name<string>: specifies the name to use as prefix for the attributes reporting the match. (default: “pattern”)

 Sequence modification #

-<###:###>: A pattern describing how to cut the sequence.
+--cut<###:###>: A pattern describing how to cut the sequence.

 Taxonomy annotation #

-<#.###>: Error rate tolerated on the taxonomical description during the lowest common ancestor.
-At most a fraction of lca-error of the taxonomic information can disagree with the estimated LCA. (default: 0.000000)--scientific-name
+--add-lca-in<KEY>: From the taxonomic annotation of the sequence (taxid attribute or merged_taxid attribute), a new attribute namedKEYis added with the taxid of the lowest common ancestor corresponding to the current annotation.--lca-error<#.###>: Error rate tolerated on the taxonomical description during the lowest common ancestor.
+At most a fraction of lca-error of the taxonomic information can disagree with the estimated LCA. (default: 0.000000)--scientific-name: Annotates the sequence with its scientific name.

 Taxonomy options #